Plan Your Hike

 At Castle Rock State Park, there is something for everyone:

 - Legend has it that the sport of rock climbing actually started here!

 - The Castle Rock Trail Camp is open year-round on a first-come, first-serve basis

 - Castle Rock State Park includes 34 miles of hiking trails

 - The start of the Skyline-to-the-Sea Trail, a 32-mile backpacking trail, that continues through Big Basin Redwoods State Park to Waddell Beach.
 Backpacking reservations required

 - There are several short walks perfect for families with young children that are also accessible to people with limited mobility.

 - 90-car parking lot with environmentally friendly permeable paving.
 Parking is $10.00 per day, which you can pay for at self-serve kiosks.
 California State Parks Annual Parking Pass holders should display their pass when parking.
 The old parking lot, located about one-quarter mile further south on Highway 35 / Skyline Blvd., is reserved for overnight guests and may be used for overflow parking at the discretion of park staff.
 Overnight guests with reservations will receive a gate code to access the old parking lot.
 NOTE: The Kirkwood Entrance gate is closed and locked every day at sunset.
 Weekdays are optimal days to visit the park to ensure you get a parking spot.

-- A Native Plants Garden, planted and tended by the Amah Mutsun Land Trust, that illustrates how Native Americans used local plants for medicinal and other purposes;
+- A Native Plants Garden, planted and tended by the Amah Mutsun Land Trust and the Muwekma Ohlone Tribe, that illustrates how Native Americans used local plants for medicinal and other purposes

-- A drinking water station and accessible pathways and picnic areas; and
+- A drinking water station and accessible pathways and picnic areas

 - And perhaps most importantly: bathrooms with flush toilets!